A Coronavirus (COVID-19) Impact Planning Report highlights the most vulnerable populations from both a health and economic standpoint.

 While the impact report focuses on households below the poverty level and provides a more general overview, other sources show that 45 percent of households in the region are living from paycheck to paycheck.
 As the economic fall-out from coronavirus impacts the regional economy, this broader group of households, defined as not being able to withstand an unexpected $400 hit to their budget, will be exposed economically due to layoffs and furloughs that are expected to increase in the weeks ahead.

-A new, streamlined version of the Neighborhood Opportunity Index (NOI), produced by The Polis Institute, uses data to spatially highlight which areas are the most vulnerable at the neighborhood level.
+The Neighborhood Opportunity Index (NOI), produced by The Polis Institute, uses data to spatially highlight which areas are the most vulnerable at the neighborhood level.
 This tool is unique to Central Florida and maps the exact neighborhoods that are the most at risk from both a health and economic standpoint.

-View the streamlined NOI below.
+View the NOI below.
 The full version can be found here and maps neighborhoods by household income, population below 200 percent of the federal poverty level (a measure that more closely relates to the number of households living paycheck to paycheck), and unemployment rate among other indicators.

 These tools are meant to provide guidance and context for understanding where impacts of coronavirus are likely to be felt hardest in Central Florida.
 Extended analysis on the potential economic impact will be available as more data is released.